i3drobotics/phase-csharp/README.md

 Phase library is required to be installed for use in the build process.
 Download Windows installer from the [v0.0.20 release](https://github.com/i3drobotics/phase/releases/tag/v0.0.20).
 Install using the installer GUI, this should install to `C:\Program Files\i3DR\Phase`
-### Visual Studio
+### Dotnet
-Visual Studio is required to build the Phase CSharp library.
-The following components are required:
+.NET 5.0 is required to build the Phase CSharp library.
+Download and install from [here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)
-- `.NET desktop development tools`
-- `.Net Framework 4.7.2 development tools`
-- `C# and Visual Basic`

 ### Additional dependencies
 Doxygen is used for documentation.